-Salamanders have long served as valuable biological models for developmental, regeneration and evolutionary studies.
-In particular, the Mexican axolotl Ambystoma mexicanum has received special attention due to its astounding ability to regenerate body-parts.
-If the cannibalistically inclined animal loses a limb, it will regrow a perfect substitute within weeks, complete with bones, muscles and nerves in the right places.
+Salamanders have long served as valuable biological models for developmental, regeneration, and evolutionary studies.
+In particular, the Mexican axolotl Ambystoma mexicanum has received special attention due to its astounding ability to regenerate body parts.
+If the cannibalistically inclined animal loses a limb, it will regrow a perfect substitute within weeks, complete with bones, muscles, and nerves in the right places.
 Even more fascinating, the axolotl can repair severed spinal cord and retinal tissue.
-These qualities and the relative ease in breeding have made it a favourite biological model, cultivated in the lab for more than 150 years.
+These qualities and the relative ease in breeding have made it a favorite biological model, cultivated in the lab for more than 150 years.

 Studying the evolution of regeneration

 One of the largest axolotl colonies is maintained by the team of Elly Tanaka, now at the Research Institute of Molecular Pathology (IMP) in Vienna.
 The Tanaka-group that was based at the DFG-Center for Regenerative Therapies Dresden at the TU Dresden and the Max Planck Institute of Molecular Cell Biology and Genetics (MPI-CBG) until 2016 is studying the molecular cell biology of limb and spinal cord regeneration and how these mechanisms evolved.
 Over the years, the team has developed an extensive molecular toolkit for the axolotl, including comprehensive transcriptome data that reveal protein-coding sequences in the animal’s genome.
 Using these tools, Elly Tanaka and her colleagues were able to identify the cells that initiate regeneration and describe molecular pathways that control the process.